Golden generation: Hungary (1950–1956)

 Between 1950 and 1956, the team recorded 42 victories, 7 draws and just one defeat, in the 1954 World Cup final against West Germany.
-Under the Elo rating system they achieved the highest rating recorded by a national side (2230 points, 30 June 1954).
+Under the Elo rating system they achieved the highest rating recorded by a national side (2230 points, 30 June 1954.

+The team was built around a core of six key players: forwards Ferenc Puskás, Sándor Kocsis and Zoltán Czibor, defensive midfielder József Bozsik, and goalkeeper Gyula Grosics, all Kispest Honvéd players, as well as MTK offensive midfielder Nándor Hidegkuti.

 Italy (1998–2006)

 The generation of Italian players during the late 1990s and early 2000s was renowned for an elite defense, most notably consisting of Paolo Maldini, Fabio Cannavaro, Alessandro Nesta, Gianluca Zambrotta, and goalkeeper Gianluigi Buffon.
 Other key players included Alessandro Del Piero, Christian Vieri, Francesco Totti, Filippo Inzaghi, Gennaro Gattuso, and Andrea Pirlo.

 This group of players reached their first major final at UEFA Euro 2000, losing to France in extra time.
 After a round of 16 elimination at the 2002 FIFA World Cup and a group stage exit at UEFA Euro 2004, both under controversial circumstances, they would win the 2006 FIFA World Cup, Italy's fourth ever title at the tournament.

+After Italy's win in 2006 the team begin suffering poor results including being eliminated at the Euro 2008 quarterfinals and suffering group stage eliminations in the 2010 and 2014 World Cups.